 Use this command to open the Camera Setup dialog box and set parameters like exposure time, field of view and binning for the 5 different exposure modes.

-Prepare Gain Ref command (Camera menu)
+Prepare Gain Ref or Acquire Ref in Server command (Camera menu)

 Gain Ref Policy command (Camera menu)

 Use this command to open the Gain Reference Policy dialog box and set options controlling which gain reference is used for gain normalization within SerialEM when several are available.